brightdolphins/BrightDolphinsWebsite/README.md

 5. Click __Publish__

-## Adjusting other main pages
+# Pages

-The pages page is where we make changes to all other main pages.
+__Adjusting other main pages__ The pages page is where we make changes to all other main pages.
+To adjust the pages On the hovering on _pages name_ then click __edit with Elementor__.

+## Home

+This is our homepage.

+## Our Projects

+This is where we display all of our company portfolio.

+## Our Services

+This is where the details of our services are displayed.

+## Our Process

+This is where the details of our work process are displayed.

+## Our Team

+This is where On the Pages page Hovering on _Our Team_ pages then click edit with Elementor

+# Pages

 ### Adding/Removing Team member
-On the Pages page Hovering on _Our Team_ pages then click edit with Elementor

-* Remove a member
-	Hover over that member ▹ right click ▹ Delete
+- __Remove a member__ - Hover over that member ▹ right click ▹ Delete

-* Add a member
-	Hover over any member ▹ right click ▹ Duplicate ▹ move it to the section you want ▹ Change Image/Name/Job/Description on the left menu
+- __Add a member__ - Hover over any member ▹ right click ▹ Duplicate ▹ move it to the section you want ▹ Change Image/Name/Job/Description on the left menu

 _Each row shouldn't have more than 3 people if there are more please move it to the new row by clicking the Plus icon on top of any section then move it to where it should be._

+## Careers

+This is where all the career opportunities in our company are displayed.

+## Contact

+This is a page where the client can publish the form.
+Only the header and footer are displayed here.
+Suppose you want to fix it.
+Please go fix those on __Templates__ page.

+## Unused/Thank you

+These are unused pages created only for testing

-## Deploying Site/Make site go live
+# Deploying Site/Make site go live
 WP2Static is a tool we use to deploy the site on Netlify.

 1. Click _WP2Static_ on the left menu